snark7/my-portfolio/README.md

 # my-portfolio

 This is my professional portfolio.
-It uses AWS and ReactJs
+It uses AWS and ReactJS